 Myles Standish State Forest Massachusetts

-Myles Standish State Forest in Plymouth is one of the most splendid forests in Massachusetts to visit with your family.
+Myles Standish State Forest in Plymouth, MA is one of the most splendid forests in Massachusetts to visit with your family.
 It is conveniently located near Pilgrim Memorial State Park and Plimoth Plantation.

 College Pond has crystal clear water where you can fish, kayak, and swim to your heart’s content.